July 18, 2009

 A Powerful, Living Example

-One of my favorite quotes comes from Dr. Francis Collins, a committed believer and the father of the Humane Genome Project imageand as such one of the world's leading scientists.
+One of my favorite quotes comes from Dr. Francis Collins, a committed believer and the father of the Humane Genome Project and as such one of the world's leading scientists.
 Here is the statement he made standing beside President Bill Clinton when the announcement was made that the Humane Genome had been mapped.

 "The human genome consists of all the DNA of our species, the hereditary code of life.
 This newly revealed text was 3 billion letters long, and written in a strange and cryptographic four-letter code.
-Such is the amazing complexity of the information carried within each cell of the human body, that a live reading of that code at a rate of one letter per second would takeimage thirty-one years, even if reading continued day and night.
+Such is the amazing complexity of the information carried within each cell of the human body, that a live reading of that code at a rate of one letter per second would take thirty-one years, even if reading continued day and night.
 Printing these letters out in regular font size on normal bond paper and binding them all together would result in a tower the height of the Washington Monument."

 For the first time on a warm summer day six months into the new millennium, this amazing script, carrying within it all of the instructions for building a human being, was available to the world …